 To get a better idea about how to align your project with the three categories, you can use our Awarded Grants Search.
 Starting on the IMLS home page, click on Grants at the top of the page and then click on Search Awarded Grants.
-From here you can search "Native American Library Services - Enhancement Grants" under Program and select "FY2021" under the Fiscal Year and then hit Submit.
-If you click on an application Log Number, you'll find a short description for each one and under the description, there is a PDF document you can download, which is the Proposal Narrative and Schedule of Completion for each funded project.
+From here you can search "Native American Hawaiian Library Services" under Program and select "FY2021" under the Fiscal Year and then hit Submit.
+If you click on an application Log Number, you'll find a short description for each one and under the description, there is a PDF document you can download, which is the Proposal Narrative, Schedule of Completion, and Digital Product Form, if any, for each funded project.